Center for Sarcoma and Connective Tissue Oncology

 - High-resolution CT to pinpoint the location, size and shape of the tumor

-The Stephan L. Harris Center for Chordoma Care at Mass General provides extraordinary, compassionate care while advancing the art and science of evaluating, diagnosing, treating and supporting patients.
+The Stephan L. Harris Center for Chordoma Care at Mass General provides extraordinary, compassionate care while advancing the art and science of evaluating, diagnosing, treating and supporting patients with chordoma.
 Treatment is tailored to address the unique needs of each patient, and usually involves advanced surgical or radiation techniques, or a combination of these approaches.

 Multidisciplinary Patient Care